Zurich-Blockchain-RnD/event-journal/Meetup log - follow us here.md

 Model 2: Buying a used car.
 Payment can have a time lock that both parties can agree on and settlement only goes to escrow in case a dispute is submitted by one of the interacting parties (could include the escrow).

 Model 3: Buying a house.
-Payment can only be processed once all legal and regulatory obligations are fulfilled and therefor must be authorized by the escrow.
+Payment can only be processed once all legal and regulatory obligations are fulfilled and therefore must be authorized by the escrow.

 Of course, some will insist that many of the escrow services can be automated.
 We are open to that and would like to implement those features, but those features add an incredible amount of complexity that we can't overcome at this point.
-We want to keep it simple and we want to build something that someone can actually use, whether it's complete, partially flawed or not.
+We want to keep it simple and we want to build something that someone can use, whether it's complete, partially flawed or not.

 We also prefer to KYC all service providers and consumers on our platform to create a trusted environment and to keep things simple for now.